 Act in good faith and treat employees fairly

 Allow employees to raise concerns and respond to them immediately.
 If you have an issue with an employee, discuss it with them as soon as possible and clarify any uncertainties.

 Perhaps the biggest of your employment responsibilities is on pay day.
 Pay employees the right amount, on the day and frequency stated in the agreement.
 Use the method of payment you agreed on.

 Deduct the correct amounts

-Know the finer details of leave entitlements and public holidays
+Get leave and public holidays right

 Health and safety responsibilities of employers